xbrize/brize_auth/README.md

 ## Summary

 A tool for simplifying authentication for RESTful ecosystems.
 Purposefully built to be agnostic of your specific business/schema logic for managing users.
 Primarily controls the user **credentials** and optionally managing **sessions**.
+Built to run asynchronously using the Tokio runtime, and supports MySql, SurrealDB, and Redis.

 ## Credentials

+Brize auth **credentials** has 3 fields, an **id** for linking to your specific business/schema logic, the **user_identity** which should be a unique way to identify a user such as an email, and a **hashed_password**.

+## Sessions

+The sessions are optional, in case you want to use some other session solution.
+If you do enable **sessions**, Brize auth offers classic table sessions, which have an **id** field as the token, **created_at** and **expired_at** for managing the expiration.
+Brize auth also offers **JWT** session management.

 ## Setup